bluelovers/ws-iconv/readme.md

 # mimemap
-## A simple JSON to Content-Type header for NodeJS Servers
+### A simple lookup table to add MIME types to your file stat calls.

 I wrote this because I wanted a lightweight callback to add Content-Type headers to my font files and css files.